 As the cornerstone of College Composition I, students will conduct intensive semesterlong research on a topic culminating in an appropriately formatted and documented 10-12 page persuasive research paper.
 The course emphasizes writing as a process that undergoes various stages toward completion and engages a variety of rhetorical approaches.
 This process-writing method gives students the tools that underlie effective academic writing and ensures adherence to the conventions of standard written English.
 College Composition I - Corequisite is designed for students who need practice in foundational skills while simultaneously engaging college-level reading, writing, and research skills.
 Weekly lab sessions will reinforce skills and topics directly related to the lecture and assignments.
-Prerequisites: Accuplacer placement.
+Prerequisites: Accuplacer Placement Assesment Students can elect to take the English Language Learners section of ENGL110M or ENGL110XM.
+This section approaches reading and writing from the perspective of students whose first language is not English.